Dhwanil19/DropBoxTest/README.md

  1) Eclipse or anyother IDE with maven plugin installed.

  2) Mozilla Firefox Ver : 44.
-You can download it from https://ftp.mozilla.org/pub/firefox/releases/44.0/ depending on the    machine configuration.
+You can download it from https://ftp.mozilla.org/pub/firefox/releases/44.0/ depending on the    machine configuration and make sure to turn off automatic updates.
+If any higher version of firefox has been installed , we need to downgrade it to ver 44.
+Reference https://www.liberiangeek.net/2012/04/how-to-install-previous-versions-of-firefox-in-ubuntu-12-04-precise-pangolin/ .

  3) TestNG Plugin installed within eclipse.
 Refer http://toolsqa.com/selenium-webdriver/install-testng/ if not installed.